npetestArtifact/ASE2024/README.md

 ## Installation
 See [INSTALL.md](./INSTALL.md).

+If you want to perform a small experiment we provide, you can skip the installation step.

 ## Benchmarks
 The directory [benchmarks](./benchmarks) contains all benchmarks.
 We conducted all experiments in docker system, and we provide the Dockerfile for each benchmark.